lando/acquia/docs/config.md

   xdebug: false
 ```

 If you do not already have a [Landofile](https://docs.lando.dev/landofile/) for your Acquia site, we highly recommend you use [`lando init`](https://docs.lando.dev/cli/init.html) to get one as that will automatically populate the `ah_application_uuid`, `ah_site_group` and `php` version for you.
-Manually creating a Landofile with these things set correctly can be difficult and is *highly discouraged.*
+Manually creating a Landofile with these items set correctly can be difficult, and we recommend using `lando init` for accuracy.

 Note that if the above config options are not enough, all Lando recipes can be further [extended and overridden](https://docs.lando.dev/landofile/recipes.html#extending-and-overriding-recipes).